-JPG, PNG, PDF, AI, PSD, TIF, INDD: you have probably heard of at least one of these different image file types.
-But what are the differences among them all, and what is the best file type to submit to CatPrint to get the highest quality prints possible?
+JPG, PNG, TIF, PDF, AI, PSD, INDD: you have probably heard of at least one of these different image file types.
+But what are the differences between them all, and what is the best file type to submit to CatPrint to get the highest quality prints possible?

 PNG stands for “Portable Network Graphic.”
-PNGs are raster files like JPGs and are also commonly used for web based images.
-Unlike JPGs, PNGs can have transparent backgrounds and are generally higher quality, which means a larger file size.
+PNGs are raster files like JPGs and are also commonly used for web-based images.
+Unlike JPGs, PNGs can have transparent backgrounds and are generally of higher quality, which means a larger file size.
 PNGs can also be saved at 300dpi for print use as well.
 CatPrint accepts PNG files.

-A PDF, or “Portable Document format” is a vector image file.
+A PDF, or “Portable Document Format” is a vector image file.
 PDFs are the standard for electronic document exchange.
-PDFs appear on screen as they would if they were printed.
-PDFs can also contain multiple pages so it is handy if you are printing a multiple page job.
+PDFs can contain multiple pages so it is useful if you are printing a multiple-page job.
 Printing digitally from a PDF is ideal, and it is recommended for printing with CatPrint.
 However, be sure that your fonts are embedded and your files are flattened before submitting.

-A “Tagged Image File” is a high quality raster image file.
-TIFs have no loss in quality, and as a result, often results in a large file.
+A “Tagged Image File” is a high-quality raster image file.
+TIFs have no loss in quality, and as a result, often are large file sizes.
 While CatPrint accepts TIF files, we generally consider them to be “overkill” for standard 300 DPI digital printing.
-Most people cannot tell the difference between a TIF or JPG when printed digitally at CatPrint.
+Most people cannot tell the difference between a TIF and JPG when printed digitally at CatPrint.

-A PSD file or “Adobe Photoshop Document” is a file created in Photoshop which allows designers to create and manipulate multiple text, image, shape, and gradient layers.
-Instead of submitting PSD files to CatPrint, we recommend that you flatten and save them as JPGs, and then submitting the JPGs to CatPrint.
+A PSD file or “Adobe Photoshop Document” is a file created in Photoshop that allows designers to create and manipulate multiple text, image, shape, and gradient layers.
+Instead of submitting PSD files to CatPrint, we recommend that you flatten and save them as PDFs, and then submit the PDFs to CatPrint.

 INDD stands for “Adobe InDesign File.”
 INDD files are created in InDesign and are commonly used for page layouts.
 We recommend saving InDesign files as flattened PDFs with embedded fonts before submitting the PDFs to CatPrint.